-Home value isn't determined by the value of the structure it of the tating ture sits matters tremendously.
+Home value isn't determined by the value of the structure it one of the structure it one of the structure sits matters tremendously.
 Exhibit No. 122

 In greater Portland, the oldest housing was built near our urban centers during an era when development was organized around walking and transit.
 Newer neighborhoods were built increasingly further from the centers, following car-oriented development patterns after World War II.